joe-rodgers/bitcoinritual/ceremonies.md

 Maximalist ritual should not replace but rather compliment religion, however religion is not a prerequisite for Maximalism.
 It is clear that Maximalism is dedicated to teaching the Bitcoin disciplines and upholding the three pillars of Enlightenment, Sovereignty, and Service.

 # Ceremonies
-## First Block - Pre Maximalist
+## First Level - Pre Maximalist
-## Second Block - Fellow Maximalist
+## Second Level - Fellow Maximalist
-## Third Block - Master Maximalist
+## Third Level - Master Maximalist
 ## Rite of keys
 ## Burning Ritual
 ## Passing of a Maximalist